 Paint the edges of your canvas any colour to act as a frame for your poster.
 Black and gold look sharp, but if you want to save yourself time and effort, leaving the edge of your canvas as is works as well.
 Although, even when I want a white edge on my canvas, I still opt to paint the sides with white acrylic paint to give the finished piece a more finished look.
 Let the paint dry before proceeding to the next step.

 Next, spread a thin layer of gel medium with a paint brush on half the canvas, roll your poster up, and carefully line up the edge of your poster with the edge of your canvas.
 I find working slowly, by only covering half the canvas with the gel medium, and unrolling the poster carefully makes for the simplest, most even application.

 Once you’ve unrolled your poster to the middle of the canvas, apply another thin layer of medium to the bottom portion of the canvas and continue the process of slowly unrolling your poster.
 The slower you go, the more perfect the application.
 Also, don’t apply too much medium or you will risk tearing your poster.

-After the poster is completely applied to your canvas, use a wallpaper spatula or other flat instrument to carefully smooth out any bumps or wrinkles.
-Although, for the Harry Potter poster, I opted to leave some of the wrinkles on the surface of the poster as I thought they added some drama.
+After the poster is completely applied to your canvas, use a wallpaper spatula or other flat instrument such as a credit card to carefully smooth out any bumps or wrinkles.
+Although, for the Harry Potter poster, I opted to leave some of the wrinkles on the surface of the poster as I thought they added some drama that suited that particular poster.
 For the Lana Del Rey poster, I went with a smoother finish.

-Let dry overnight before hanging.
-Or for a more casual look, lean the poster against the wall as shown above.
+Let your art dry overnight before hanging.
+Or for a more casual look, you can lean the poster against the wall as shown above.